The Thirteen Fingers

 Sougen Dojo to Yanagi Dojo

-in 1283, during an increase in activity during the ongoing conflict with Bask Raiders, the government of Sougen was unable to afford support for the four dojo they had under provincial control.
+in 1253, after an increase in activity during the ongoing conflict with Bask Raiders, the government of Sougen was unable to afford support for the four dojo they had under provincial control.
 Knowing that the Yanagi-run dojo would survive and continue to bring income into the province, they decided to release control of this dojo to Mikoto himself.
 So, at age 23, Yanagi became the youngest Musashi to ever control an independent dojo.
 The gambit has paid off, as the freedom to select students has made the Yanagi Dojo the premiere institution in the Juusan, which in turn brings thousands into the Sougen economy.
 It has also given Mikoto unprecedented freedom to select students; since 1278, he has trained only five students (see list of Mikoto Yanagi Students), most notably Emperor Seijin Shinmichi and Musashi Ukyo Takashi.
 He is currently training Kōchō Yamato Yori.

 Mikoto Yanagi leads a very private life.
 All that is known about him is that he enjoys a good snifter of tobacco and warm sake after every meal.
 He has no known relatives or children.
 He has not been seen in public in fifteen years.